Dynamical pairs with an absolutely continuous bifurcation measure: Introduction

-The paper is organised as follows.
-In section~\ref{sec:prelim}, we recall the construction of the biurcation currents of marked points and properties of Polynomial-Like Maps.
+The paper is organized as follows.
+In section~\ref{sec:prelim}, we recall the construction of the bifurcation currents of marked points and properties of Polynomial-Like Maps.
 Section~\ref{sec:support} is dedicated to proving the density of transversely prerepelling parameters.
-In section~\ref{sec:similar}, we establish the similarity proprety for the bifurcation and maximal entropy measures.
+In section~\ref{sec:similar}, we establish the similarity property for the bifurcation and maximal entropy measures.
 Finally, in section~\ref{sec:proof} we prove Theorems \ref{prop:totalimpliesJstable}, \ref{tm:rigidLattes}, \ref{tm:rigidlattes-dim1} and \ref{tm:rigidlattes} and list related questions.

 \paragraph*{Acknowledgements} I would like to thank Charles Favre and Gabriel Vigny whose interesting discussions, remarks and questions led to an important part of this work.
 This research is partially supported by the ANR grant Fatou ANR-17-CE40-0002-01.
+I also would like to thank the anonymous referee for helpful comments and remarks.